Connecting to the Clusters

-Labs with signed contracts that have been granted permission to do so can add the "--qos=week" flag to ask for up to 7 days.
+Labs with signed contracts can use the "--qos=week" flag to ask for up to 7 days.

 Can I submit array jobs and, if so, how?

 Can I have a paid and free account at the same time?

 The short answer is no. Once a user is part of a group that pays for access (Premium or Commitment) then they are removed from the Free group.